 Cleverism features advanced AI search filters to match employers and job seekers.

-Indeed is one of the most widely-used job boards and has slightly more features than Glassdoor and LinkedIn.
-It has both a resume upload feature and job categories that LinkedIn and Glassdoor lack, respectively.
+Indeed is one of the most widely-used job boards and has slightly more features than LinkedIn and Simply Hired.
+It has both a resume upload feature and job categories that LinkedIn lacks.
+However, since Simply Hired is a publishing partner of Indeed's, jobs posted to Simply Hired will also be shared to Indeed.

 While LinkedIn is a platform for connecting with other professionals, it also has a job tab that displays vacancies based on your LinkedIn profile information, keyword inputs, and location filters.
 The platform has also released a salary tool for select countries, allowing users to see the average salary for different roles.